 Everyone starts as a Level 1 human with no class.
 (Heh, heh.)
-Star Munchkin characters may be either male or female.
-Your character's sex is the same as your own at the start of the game unless you declare otherwise.
+Star Munchkin characters are either male or female, and your character's sex matches the standie on the board.
+If you change sex, swap standies.

 Look at your initial eight cards.
 If you have any Race or Class cards, you may (if you like) play one of each type by placing it in front of you.
 If you have any usable Items (p.
-3), you may play them by placing them in front of you.
-If you have any doubt about whether you should play a card, you could read these rules, or you could just charge ahead and do it.
+3), you may play